sourcegraph/code-intel-extensions/template/README.md

 - "Go to definition" on a token goes to the definition found by [universal-ctags](https://github.com/universal-ctags/ctags), a cross-language parsing suite.

 These heuristics work well for tokens with unique names, such as `render_to_view` or `TLSConfig`.
 They do not work well for ambiguous tokens, such as `open` or `file`.

-Want precise definitions and references?
-See [all Sourcegraph programming language extensions](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22) to see if there is a Sourcegraph extension targeting your language (typically using a language server that actually builds/compiles the code).